MattesGroeger/chrome-open-links/Readme.md

 ## How to use

-Install the extension from the [Chrome Web Store](https://chrome.google.com/webstore/) (coming soon).
+Install the extension from the [Chrome Web Store](https://chrome.google.com/webstore/detail/open-selected-links/cbmiafnaglmnkhnohfdkdgaohdhndkjp).
 After installation make sure to restart Chrome or reload the current websites.

 Select some part of a webpage that contains links.
 Right click and choose 'Open selected links' -> 'All' from the context menu.
 They will now open to the right of your current tab.